muhamadalfarisy98/GUI_Robot_Covid/README.md

 Implementasi GUI PyQt5 dan RosTopic

 # Description
-this project is used for Human and Robot interaction, controlling action, Input data system, and support robot conditioning.
+this project is used for **Human and Robot interaction, controlling action, Input data system, and support robot conditioning**.

 ## Installation Libraries

-Install PyQt5 and QtDesigner, it should work on Python 2.7 or 3.x series
+Install PyQt5 and QtDesigner, it should work on *Python 2.7 or 3.x series*

 ```bash
 pip3 install --user pyqt5